RYFN/express-react-example/README.md

 ## Data

-The GB.tsv file was converted to .csv, then imported into an SQLlite database using an external application, creating the db.db file which forms the datasource for this project.
+The GB.tsv file was converted to .csv, then imported into an SQLlite database using an external application, creating the gb.db file which forms the datasource for this project.

 ## Key challenges